 3. Filtered Water Bottle

-In the Andean regions of Colombia, it’s actually fine to drink tap water.
+In the Andean regions, Colombian tap water is fine to drink.
 However, this is not the case for the coastal regions.
 Therefore, it’s a great idea in Colombia to invest in a filtered water bottle so you can drink from the tap wherever you travel in the country.
 We love the Grayl Geopress which protects the drinker from bacteria and viruses!
 More on filtered water bottles here.

 4. Secure Anti-Theft Day Pack